potassco/coom-benchmarks/Roadmap.md

 ### City Bike (Core + Partonomy + Cardinalities)
-In addition to the kids bike we have:
+In addition to the kids bike (COOM core) we have:
 - Partonomy and cardinalities
     - Feature can now be Enumerations or Structures
     - Path expressions can thus be of arbitrary length